 - Screenshot of provider webpage, where date is clearly visible, from within the last 180 days. - A service request was refused within the last 180 days (e.g., an email or letter from a provider). - Lack of suitable infrastructure (e.g., no fiber on pole). - A letter or email dated within the last 180 days that a provider failed to schedule a service installation or offer an installation date within 10 business days of a request. - A letter or email dated within the last 180 days indicating that a provider requested more than the standard installation fee to connect this location or that a Provider quoted an amount in excess of the provider's standard installation charge in order to connect service at the location.
+The division determined that 180 days is more consistent with six-month nationwide broadband data update cycles, along with the other examples of acceptable evidence, as opposed to allowing letters to be as old as 365 days from the challenge submission, per the default BEAD template language.

-• The provider shows that the location subscribes or has subscribed within the last 12 months (e.g., with a copy of a customer bill).

-- If the evidence was a screenshot and believed to be in error, a screenshot that shows service availability. - The provider submits evidence that service is now available as a standard installation, (e.g., via a copy of an offer sent to the location).
+- The provider shows that the location subscribes or has subscribed within the last 12 months (e.g., with a copy of a customer bill). - If the evidence was a screenshot and believed to be in error, a screenshot that shows service availability. - The provider submits evidence that service is now available as a standard installation. (e.g., via a copy of an offer sent to the location).